UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 ---

-We discussed slicing when the indices are named with words but that's not always the case.
-What if they are named with a numbers?
+We discussed slicing when the indices are labeled with words but that's not always the case.
+What if they are labeled with a numbers?
 Let's go back to our original cereal dataframe we had when we uploaded it.

 <img src='module1/cereal-index-num.png'>